Elsapro/wikijs/employment/linked-in.md

 * Turn to ON and let recruiters know you are open to new opportunities and relocation.

 ### Your Activity
-* Anything you post or "Like" on linkedIn will appear here.
+* Anything you post or "Like" on LinkedIn will appear here.
 * Does this content support your branding?

 ### Edit public profile & URL